DrewThomasson/VoxNovel-OLD-/README.md

 Steps in order to run:
 1. Use bookNLP to extract the needed html metadata from your desired book/text file in a txt format.
 A link to my google colab for BookNLP_EXTRACT_DEMO is below:

-2. Run the BookNLP_Demo output "TTS_Input.txt" file  it in the NoxNovel google colab Demo found below
+2. Run the BookNLP_Demo output "TTS_Input.txt" file in the the NoxNovel google colab Demo found below

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 BOOKNLP METADATA DEMO